amlan0911/QR-Code-Generator/README.md

 # QR-Code-Generator
-Create a contact on your mobile phone from your laptop through a QR code
+An Angular and Bootstrap project to create a contact on your mobile phone from your laptop through a QR code